jzhangc/git_RBioFS/README.md

-# git_RBioMachine
+# git_RBioFS
-A simple to use package for implementing machine learning in biological and biochemical research
+A simple to use package for implementing machine learning feature selection in biological and biochemical research

 Installation: